-Note: According to the FDIC website, the data for all Banks represents 5,406, 5,177, 5,001, and 4,978 banks for 2018, 2019, 2020 and the three months ended March 31, 2021, respectively.
+Note: According to the FDIC website, the data for All U.S. Banks represents 5,406, 5,177 and 5,001 banks for 2018, 2019 and 2020, respectively.
+The data for All U.S. Banks as of September 30, 2021 is not available as of the date of this prospectus.

 Our profit margins improve with scale.
 We are a bank that uses technology and data as a competitive advantage.
 Our proprietary and "off-the-shelf" technology and systems allow us to originate a large volume of loans and achieve considerable growth with limited marginal cost.
 We currently source most of our loan originations through our Strategic Programs.
 These Strategic Programs require us to make an upfront investment in terms of due diligence, underwriting and integration (for which we are compensated in the form of set-up fees), but once established the ongoing operation has been highly efficient.
 In addition, our strategic plan contemplates increasing the amount of loans originated through our Strategic Program business line that we hold for investment.
-We believe increasing these

-Strategic Program loan balances will be highly profitable and require a relatively small additional investment in credit risk management.
+We believe increasing these Strategic Program loan balances will be highly profitable and require a relatively small additional investment in credit risk management.
 Lastly, since our technology, systems and policies are highly iterative we believe they are well suited to high levels of throughput and resulting economies of scale.
 As a result, this operating leverage is expected to increase profitability as we scale.